Plug-in electric vehicles in Sweden: Government incentives

 The exemption for the first five years of ownership from the annual circulation tax is still in place.
 In 2016, in order to promote the introduction of electricity-powered buses in the market, the Government planned to allocate 50 million kr for 2016 and 100 million kr per year between 2017 and 2019 to introduce an electric bus premium.

 Two alternative proposals are being considered by the Swedish government regarding the introduction of a bonus–malus system.
 Both proposals entail changes to vehicle and car benefit taxation and the premium system for purchases of new cars.
 An official inquiry report was due by 29 April 2016.
 The goal is for the system to enter into force on 1 January 2017.

+In November 2022, the bonus part of the bonus-malus system was removed by the newly elected right-wing government with one day notice.

 Registrations

 As of December 2017, a total of 50,304 light-duty plug-in vehicles have been registered since 2011, consisting of 36,405 plug-in hybrids, 12,223 all-electric cars, and 1,676 all-electric vans.
 The plug-in segment has been dominated by plug-in hybrids, which represent 74.9% of plug-in car registrations through 2017.
 The market share of plug-in electric vehicles climbed from 0.57% in 2013 to 1.53% of new car sales in the country in 2014.
 The segment market share reached 2.5% in 2015, rose to 3.5% in 2016, and achieved a record of 5.2% in 2017.